neurodata/treeple/docs/modules/user_guide/tree.rst

 unsupervised learning technique that groups similar examples together based on their features.
-In clustering settings, there may be no natural notion of “true” class-labels, thus the efficacy of the clustering scheme is often measured based on distance based metrics such as :func:`adjusted_rand_score`.
+In clustering settings, there may be no natural notion of “true” class-labels, thus the efficacy of the clustering scheme is often measured based on distance based metrics such as :func:`sklearn.metrics.adjusted_rand_score`.

 One way to combine clustering with decision trees is to use a clustering algorithm to partition the data into groups, and then build a decision tree